gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 So when executing the main loop in `main()`, it will step by step drive our little pipeline consisting of three parts; a (FASTA) reader, a base complementer generator function, and a print-statement at the end.

 Again, the lazy evaluation means that one item at a time will be drawn through the whole pipeline for each iteration in the main loop, without any temporary lists or dicts building up between the components.
-This means the program needs to use very little memory during the process.

 ## The Generator pattern in Go